-PROVIDE is a UK National Institute of Health Research funded programme launched in October 2009 and due to end in September 2014.
+PROVIDE is a UK National Institute of Health Research funded programme which ran between October 2009 and September 2014.
 It brings together a group of key DVA researchers from the health and social science fields.

 We pride ourselves on the collaborative nature of our research across organisational boundaries.
 The Our People and Partners section provides details on our researchers, partners and collaborators.